Naar Nederlands

 Tips for adjusting the Otto engine and/or in case of troubles:

 1. The engine can best be started with a hand drillmachine that drives a pulley on the fly wheel shaft in one way or the other.
 If everything is set up properly the engine will start after a few seconds, after which the handdrill machine must be taken away from the pulley.
+The engine can also be start-up with some manual pushes at the flywheel when the engine has run well previously.

 It is important that during this start-up the carburetor is adjusted well; please read the instruction portion of the drawing plans of this carburetor .